The Master's Degree

 Academic Regulations

-Study trips
+Study Tours

 In some years, the master's program offers students the opportunity to take a study trip to visit European intellectual property institutions:

-- in 2017–2018: visit to the European Patent Office (EPO) in Munich;
+• in 2017–2018: a visit to the European Patent Office (EPO) in Munich;

-- in 2018–2019: a visit to the World Intellectual Property Organization (WIPO) in Geneva.
+• In 2018–2019: a visit to the World Intellectual Property Organization (WIPO) in Geneva.

 Trip to Geneva – World Intellectual Property Organization (2018–2019)